 I asked why they pulled me over before I would comply with any of their questions (for my license and paperwork), to which they responded that they pull over all foreign plated vehicles, which I’m sure is true, to make sure they have the temporary import permit (that little decal sticker we had to get in Baja), which I doubt is true.

 I’m not really sure how I could manage to cross the Gulf of California and board the ferry without it, but nevertheless, I pointed out the sticker to them a few times and kept telling them that was all they needed to see.

 They insisted on seeing my drivers license as well, that it was part of the normal process.

 I really didn’t want to (thanks to the cop that stole my license in Cabo) but finally relented when they wouldn’t budge.

 I wouldn’t hand the license over to them though and kept it in my hand as I held it out the window.
 The officer gave it a cursory look and glanced at his partner who gave him the nod.

 We were free to go!

 Another half hour down the road we pulled off in the town of Gausave to try and find something to eat.
-I was starving by this point.
+I was starving at this point.

 As we entered the town, guess what, another set of lights flashing behind me… I was getting pulled over again!
 Twice within 30 minutes of one another.

 This time it was Transit Police and not the Municipal Police as had been my last two experiences (and the notoriously most corrupt).